FoSGamers/FoS-DeckPro-Release/README.md

 > - Never commit build artifacts or large files (e.g., `dist/`, `build/`, `*.zip`, `*.pkg`, `*.app`, `*.spec`, `*.dmg`, `*.exe`, `*.bin`, `*.tar.gz`, `*.whl`, `*.egg`, `*.pyc`, `__pycache__/`).
 Always add these to `.gitignore` and clean them from git history.
 > - Use the provided scripts for feature, release, onboarding, and cleaning.
 > - CI/CD and branch protection block unsafe merges and releases.
 > - All code is modular, documented, and tested.
+All code must have clear comments explaining what each part does, including layman descriptions in code blocks where possible, so anyone (even non-developers) can understand the logic and purpose.
-All changes update the changelog and docs.
+> - All changes update the changelog and docs.
 > - All PRs and issues use the provided templates and checklists.
 >
 > ## Checklist